 The Environmental Protection Agency (EPA) classifies pesticides as either "general use" or "restricted use".
-General use pesticides are less likely to harm the use or the environment (when following the label) and anyone can buy and use them.
-Restricted use pesticide generally can cause more user or environmental harm when not use as director.
-A license and continuing education are required to use restricted use pesticide.
+General use pesticides are less likely to harm the user or the environment (when following the label) and anyone can buy and use them.
+Restricted use pesticides generally can cause more user or environmental harm when not use as directed.
+A license and continuing education are required to use restricted use pesticides.
 Common examples of restricted use pesticides are Tordon and Rozol.

 How do I get a Private Applicator License?

 There are two ways to become certified for the first time:

-- Test - Purchase the Pesticide Applicator Handbook ($20) to study and then schedule a time to take the test with the County Extension Agent.
+- Test - Purchase the Pesticide Applicator Handbook and Montana Addendum ($20) to study and then schedule a time to take the test.

-- Initial Pesticide Applicator Training - Receive the Pesticide Applicator Handbook ($20) and attend an all day training to receive your license and group test.
-Usually offered once a year in the region.
-Training fee may apply.
+- Initial Pesticide Applicator Training - Receive the Pesticide Applicator Handbook and Montana Addendum ($20) and attend an all day training to receive your license and participate in a group test.
+An additional training fee may apply.

 How much does the license cost?

-How many credits to do need to recertify and how much time to I have?
+How many credits do I need to recertify and how much time to I have?

 Where can I found more information?